Temperature-biased double-loop Josephson flux transducer: The critical current

-is the anomalous Green's function of the $j$-th superconductor~\cite{Bar82}.
-In the previous equation, we included the phenomenological Dynes parameter $\Gamma_j=\gamma_j\Delta_{j0}$~\cite{Dyn78}, with $\Delta_{j0}=1.764 k_BT_{c_j}$ being the zero-temperature superconducting BCS gap~\cite{Tin04} and $T_{c_j}$ is the critical temperature.
-The Dynes parameter~\cite{Dyn78,Dyn84} would effectively describe a lifetime broadening, and it allows to reproduce the smearing of the \emph{IV} characteristics at low very voltages.
-In fact, a non-negligible $\gamma_j$ introduces states within the gap, $\left | \varepsilon \right |<\Delta_j$, in contrast with the ideal BCS case, which instead gives a zero-DOS within the gap~\cite{Pek10,Sai12}.
-In this work we assume first $\gamma_1 =\gamma_2 =\gamma =[10^{-3}-10^{-4}]$, i.e., values often used to describe realistic superconducting tunnel junctions~\cite{Pek04,Mar15,For16}, and then we explore how $\gamma_j$ affects the system response in Sec.~\ref{Sec02}.
+We included the phenomenological Dynes parameter $\Gamma_j=\gamma_j\Delta_{j0}$~\cite{Dyn78}, with $\Delta_{j0}=1.764 k_BT_{c_j}$ being the zero-temperature superconducting BCS gap~\cite{Tin04} and $T_{c_j}$ is the critical temperature.
+The Dynes parameter~\cite{Dyn78,Dyn84} would effectively describe a lifetime broadening, and it phenomenologically reproduces the smearing of the I-V characteristics at low voltages~\footnote{The Dynes parameter is added by introducing imaginary time component through the substitution $\varepsilon\to\varepsilon+i\Gamma$.}.
+In fact, a non-negligible $\gamma_j$ introduces states within the gap, $\left | \varepsilon \right |<\Delta_j$, in contrast with the ideal BCS case~\cite{Pek10,Sai12}.
+In this work we assume quite good quality junctions, where $\gamma_1 =\gamma_2 =\gamma \in[10^{-3}-10^{-4}]$~\cite{Pek04,Mar15,For16}.

 According to Eq.~\eqref{IcT1T2Im}, the critical current of a temperature-biased tunnel JJ depends strongly on the superconductors forming the device, so that it is useful to define a gap-asymmetry parameter